alinz/actions/key-gen/README.md

 openssl rsa -in IntermediateCA.key -pubout -out IntermediateCA.pub
 ```

-Once the action is performs, the newly generated keys will be store in `/github/home/certs/`:
+Once the action is performed, the newly generated keys will be store in `/github/home/certs/`:

 ```
 /github/home/certs/$CERT_NAME.key